 24-Hour Hotline: 855-431-STAR (7827)

-Cleveland Rape Crisis Center offers the 24-Hour Project STAR Hotline for survivors of sex trafficking and others in the community who are looking for information and help related to sex trafficking.
+Cleveland Rape Crisis Center offers the 24-Hour STAR Hotline for survivors of sex trafficking and others in the community seeking information and help related to sex trafficking.

 Advocates meet survivors in a safe place (hospital, police station, shelter) to provide support after they are recovered from, or have left, a trafficking situation.